Tag: web development

 speechSynthesis.speak(utterance);

-If your application supports multiple languages, you can set the lang property to ensure proper pronunciation:
+To cater to a global audience, you can set the lang property for proper pronunciation:

 // Speak the utterance